 Understanding restaurant exhaust hoods

 A restaurant exhaust hoods can go against a wall, over one line of equipment or over two lines of equipment that are against each other.
 The type of hoods differs according to where their installation occurs and how heavy the ‘load’ is.
 There are tempered hoods, backshelf hoods or exhaust (heat-only) hoods.
-Those overhanging an oven used to produce non-greasy food items are considered low load.
+Those overhanging an oven used to produce non-greasy food items are what many consider to be low load.
 Dishwashers and fryers, on the other hand, are what many deem high load.

 The size of your restaurant exhaust hood depends on the building code.
 As a recommendation, one should consult their contractors.
 There are specific measurements at play, which vary according to the size of your kitchen equipment that cooks food sitting directly below the hood.
 In general, the hood should be at least 6” wider than the equipment it overhangs.